eldoyle/PythonIntro/_episodes/06-Loops.md

 > > for number in numbers: #for loop: numberS is the range, number is one item
 > >      print(number)
 > > ~~~
-> > {: .language-python
+> > {: .language-python}
 > {: .solution}
 {: .challenge}

 > ## Reverse a String
-> Knowing that two strings can be concatenated using the + operator, write a loop that takes a string and produces a new string with the characters in reverse order, so 'Newton' becomes 'notweN'
+> Knowing that two strings can be concatenated using the + operator, write a for loop that takes a string and produces a new
+> string with the characters in reverse order, so `'Newton'` becomes `'notweN'`.
-> Hint: don’t forget that you can use + to concatenate (add) strings
+> Hint: don’t forget that you can use + to concatenate (add) strings together!
 > > ## Solution
 > > Add solution
 > {: .solution}